xamry/notes/DesignAndArchitecture/SystemDesign.md

 Generally, you should aim for maximal throughput with acceptable latency.

 ### Availability Vs Consistency
- - Consistency - Every read receives the most recent write or an error (Weak/Strong/Eventual) Availability - Every request receives a response, without guarantee that it contains the most recent version of the information
+Consistency - Every read receives the most recent write or an error (Weak/Strong/Eventual) Availability - Every request receives a response, without guarantee that it contains the most recent version of the information
 Partition Tolerance - The system continues to operate despite arbitrary partitioning due to network failures

+CP - consistency and partition tolerance (Atomic read and writes) AP - availability and partition tolerance   (Eventual consistency)

+## Consistency Patterns

 ## Availability Patterns
 ### Failover